r-lib/pkgdepends/tools/doc/pak-config-docs.md

 $cran_mirror
 [1] "CRAN mirror to use.
 Defaults to the \\code{repos} option\n(see \\code{\\link[base:options]{base::options()}}), if that's not set then\n\\verb{https://cran.rstudio.com}.
 See also \\code{\\link[pak:repo_add]{pak::repo_add()}} and\n\\code{\\link[pak:repo_get]{pak::repo_get()}}"

+$include_linkingto
+[1] "Whether to always include \\code{LinkingTo} dependencies in the solution\nof and installation, even if they are needed because the packages\nare installed from binaries.
+This is sometimes usefule, see e.g.\n\\url{https://github.com/r-lib/pak/issues/485} for an example use case."

 $library
 [1] "Package library to install packages to.
 It is also used for\nalready installed packages when considering dependencies."